How to speed up Windows 10

 Defragment the hard drive on Windows 10

 Defragmenting your hard drive is one of the most basic ways to speed up your computer.
-This consolidates the different parts of your files into the smallest possible sequential area on the disk.
-This means the read/write heads have to travel smaller distances so will be faster at completing requests.
+This consolidates the various parts of your files into the smallest possible sequential area on the disk.
+This means the read/write heads must travel smaller distances so will be faster at completing requests.

 It is worth mentioning that this only applies to physical, platter-based drives instead of solid-state drives.
-Since SSDs (solid state drives) store data in a particular way, fragmentation has little effect on performance.
-Defragmentation is pretty much unnecessary because of this.
+Since SSDs (solid-state drives) store data in a particular way, fragmentation has a negligible effect on performance.
+Defragmentation is unnecessary because of this.

 For those of you with physical HDDs, regular defrags are an essential way of ensuring your computer remains up to speed.
 To defrag the hard drive, click on the Start button and click the File Explorer link.
 Right-click Local Disk C: and choose Properties.
 Select the Tools tab, then click "Optimize and Defragment Drive".